iwahbe/mapreduce-rs/README.md

 # Map Reduce

-## Installation Instructions

-This map reduce project was written in the Rust programming language.
-To install, build and test it, simply clone this repository onto your machine and run the command ```make test```.
-This will run the tests written in the make file, as well as the tests internal to the rust library we have written.

 In 2004, engineers at Google introduced a new paradigm for large-scale parallel data processing known as MapReduce (see the original paper [here](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf),